marcusmueller/minimal-fftw/README.md

 ### Building from Source

-You'll need FFTWf (the single precision version of FFTW) with multithreading enabled installed; then
+You'll need FFTWf (the single precision version of FFTW) with multithreading enabled installed.

+Furthermore, get [VOLK](http://libvolk.org), the friendly library of vector optimized kernels.

+Then, it's just a matter of

 ```
 make
 ```

-from the source directory should work.
+from the source directory.

 ### Getting samples